 Ford F-150 Lightning: Ready to electrify the mass market

-Will the new all-electric Ford F-150 Lightning be the vehicle that makes Americans fall in love with EVs?
+Will the new all-electric Ford F-150 Lightning be the vehicle that makes real inroads into adoption of EVs by the American public?
 Sporting up to 563 hp, an exhilarating drive, a high-tech frunk, and the ability to power your home if needed, Lightning could be the one that strikes the fancy of F-150 devotees and new customers alike.

 Since the F-Series has been America's best-selling truck for 44 years, this is a real test for Ford.
 The trucks should begin arriving at dealerships in spring 2022.